KarimOurrai/Java-Disassembler/README.md

 - Java source code editor with syntax highlighting
 - Bytecode disassembly (using javap)
-- JIT assembly output (using HotSpot PrintAssembly)
-- AOT assembly output (using GraalVM native-image)
+- JIT assembly output (using HotSpot PrintAssembly) ~~- AOT assembly output (using GraalVM native-image)~~ disabled for now it takes more than 5 minutes for a hello word and need better way to pull just the relevant ASM for the class
 - Modern React frontend

 ## Prerequisites